amd/InfinityHub-CI/openfoam/docker/README.md

-# OpenFOAM Docker Build
+# OpenFOAM with PETSc solver Docker Build
-Instructions on how to build a Docker Container with OpenFOAM.
+Instructions on how to build a Docker Container with OpenFOAM using the PETSc solver.

 ## Build System Requirements
 - Git